ashutoshmjain/shutri/tech-specs.md

 1. The user specifies an MP3 audio file to import.
 2.  `shutri` copies the file to `~/.shutri/imports/`.
-3. The audio file is split into smaller chunks (e.g., 30 seconds each) using SoX.
+3. The audio file is split into variable-length chunks using SoX's `silence` detection feature.
+This intelligently creates splits at natural pauses in the audio, preventing sentences or words from being cut off.

+  Chunking Strategy : A Two-Step "Split and Merge" Strategy

+   1. Step 1: Aggressive Splitting with SoX.
+We use a simpler, more lenient sox command that splits the audio at every significant pause, regardless of the split length.
+This guarantees that the audio is always split into its smallest logical pieces.
+The command would be :

+   `sox input.mp3 output-chunk.mp3 silence 1 2.0 1% : newfile : restart`

+This might create some chunks that are very short (e.g., 5 or 10 seconds long), but it will never fail to split the file.

+   2. Step 2: Intelligent Merging in Rust.
+After SoX has finished, our shutri application will inspect the chunks that were created.
+It will then intelligently merge them back together based on a configurable duration.

+      The logic in our Rust code would be:
+       * Get the list of generated chunks (chunk001.mp3, chunk002.mp3, ...).
+       * Iterate through the list and get the duration of each chunk.
+       * If a chunk's duration is less than a configurable minimum (e.g., MIN_CHUNK_SECONDS = 20), merge it with the next chunk until the combined duration meets the minimum.
+       * This merging would be done by calling sox again (e.g., sox chunk001.mp3 chunk002.mp3 merged-chunk-A.mp3).

+  Why This Approach is Better:

+   * Robustness: It works for any audio file.
+It never fails to split the audio.
+   * Quality: The final chunks are still perfectly aligned with silences, ensuring no words are cut off.
+   * Configurability: The desired minimum chunk size is now a simple variable in our Rust code, making it much easier to manage and adjust than a complex sox command.

-4. A preliminary `.shutri` project file is created, containing only comment lines that define the chunk boundaries (e.g., `// --- CHUNK 1 (00:00.000 - 00:30.000) ---`).
+4. A preliminary `.shutri` project file is created, containing only comment lines that define the chunk boundaries (e.g., `// --- CHUNK 1 (00:00.000 - 00:28.530) ---`).
 This file contains no editable clips yet.

 **Pseudocode (Rust):**